- When should I use the Survey123 website to author my surveys versus ArcGIS Survey123 Connect?

 Before you publish a survey, you can modify the survey, such as changing the question label, adding questions, reordering questions, or deleting questions.

 Once a survey is published, you can make limited modifications to it.
-Edits that do not require changing the schema of the feature service can be made without issue.
+Edits that do not require changing the schema of the feature layer can be made without issue.
 For more information, see Publish your survey.